llucbb/game-scores/README.md

 ##### 4.3 Get a high score list for a level
 Retrieves the high scores for a specific level.
 The result is a comma separated list in descending score order.
 Because of memory reasons no more than 15 scores are to be returned for each level.
-Only the highest score counts. ie: an user id can only appear at most once in the list.
+Only the highest score counts. ie: a user id can only appear at most once in the list.
 If a user hasn't submitted a score for the level, no score is present for that user.
 A request for a high score list of a level without any scores submitted shall be an empty string.